screepers/steamless-client/README.md

 ### Overview

-The Screepers Steamless Client is a web proxy that allows you to run [Screeps: World](https://store.steampowered.com/app/464350/Screeps/), a game purchased via Steam, directly in your browser.
-It overcomes compatibility issues with the official Screeps client on many macOS devices.
-This client uses the Screeps files installed with Steam and enables gameplay on official and private servers across macOS, Linux, and Windows using the browser of your choice.
+The Screepers Steamless Client is a web proxy for the [Screeps World](https://store.steampowered.com/app/464350/Screeps/) game client.
+It allows you to run Screeps in your web browser and works with macOS, Linux and Windows setups.

 ## Requirements

-Node.js v20+
+- Node.js v20+
+- Screeps World (installed using Steam)

 ## Installation